JoemarDeVera/walmart-sales-sql-analysis/README.md

 # Introduction
- This project analyzes Walmart sales data spanning 3 months to uncover key insights into sales performance, customer behavior, and product trends.
+This project analyzes Walmart sales data across three branches — Yangon, Mandalay, and Naypyitaw — over a 3-month period.
+The goal is to uncover key insights into branch performance, customer preferences, and product trends, helping to understand how sales vary by location and category.

 # The Tools I Used
 SQL → the language you used for querying and analysis